Learn These 4 Tagalog Polite Words Immediately

 Most Basic Tagalog Phrases In Polite Form

 After learning the Tagalog polite words, here are some important phrases in Filipino in their polite form.
-These are the basic Tagalog phrases that you must learn before going to the Philippines so that you can at least get by while going around the country and talking with the locals:
+These are the basic Tagalog vocabulary that you must learn before going to the Philippines so that you can at least get by while going around the country and talking with the locals:

 YesOoOpo